deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Dad?”
 Jack asked.

-“If you need me, I’ll be down at the Doghouse.”
+“If you need me, I’ll be down at the Dog House.”

 He let himself out with a kind of stiff dignity, and left them alone.